colabottles/toddl/posts/the-decision-to-leave-tech.md

 No. I don't.

 My coding suffered, my ability to do development with fire, passion, love, and pleasure.
 Wiped out.
 Gone.
 I am indifferent to that now.
+I'm still tired, boss.
+Even more, just plain tired.

 ## 2024

 I am going to fulfill all events and appearances this year.
 Anything I may have submitted to as well.
 2024 is the last year of conferences and travel.
 Podcasts and other streams as well.

-## Good Bye
+## Farewell

 It is time for me to go.
-I have no regrets.
-It has been fun, but not for the last five years. if the last five years have taught me anything, it is that a job is a job.
-Your job does not love you.
-Your co-workers are not family.
-Your mental health and overall health are paramount to anything and everything else.
+It isn't see you later or good bye for now.
+It is farewell.